10 Ways to Beat the Winter Blues: Quarantine Edition

 Stay Connected

 Nothing lifts my spirits more than when I get a text message from my kids, or a phone call from a friend.
-Staying connected to our family and friends is a vital part of maintaining our mental health during this pandemic.
+Staying connected to our family and friends is a vital part of maintaining our mental health, especially when we feel isolated.
 If you are feeling blue or lonely, just reach out.
 Send a text or email, or pick up the phone.
 The simple act of connecting with another human being will lift your spirits, and make getting through the day much easier.

 Grant Yourself Grace

-I read not too long ago that granting yourself grace is nothing more than making excuses.
-I totally and categorically disagree…and here’s why.
-Grace means forgiving ourselves for making mistakes, and it means showing ourselves the kindness we show to others.
-It means allowing ourselves to be human, and embracing our imperfections.
-So if you have a bad day, or a bad week, know you are not alone.
-Grant yourself grace, and just strive to do better.
-We cannot ask more from ourselves than that.
+I recently came across the notion that granting yourself grace is just making excuses.
+I completely disagree—and here’s why.
+Grace is about forgiving ourselves for mistakes and extending to ourselves the same kindness we freely give to others.
+It’s about acknowledging our humanity, and accepting our imperfections.
+So, if you have a bad day or even a bad week, remember you’re not alone.
+Grant yourself grace, and focus on doing better moving forward.
+We can’t expect more from ourselves than that.

 The information contained here is not meant to diagnose, treat, cure, or prevent illness or disease.
-The information represents what I have chosen to do to take charge of my own personal health.
-Information found on this site is meant for informational purposes only, and to motivate you to make your own health and well being decisions based upon your own research and in partnership with your healthcare provider.
+The information represents what I have chosen to do to take charge of my own personal physical and mental health.
+Information found on this site is meant for informational purposes only, and to motivate you to make your own health and well being-decisions based upon your own research and in partnership with your healthcare provider.
 It should not be relied upon to determine a medical diagnosis, or courses of treatment.

 Love your blog so much!
 Thank you for taking the time to write these up.
 I have used so many of your ideas and recipes!